-The atmospheric pollutants such as aerosols, ozone and water vapor play important roles in the study of the Earth's climate system, because they directly interact with the solar radiation and modify the climate.
+The atmospheric pollutants such as aerosols. ozone and water vapor play important roles in the study of the Earth's climate system, because they directly interact with the solar radiation and modify the climate.
 Solar radiation is attenuated when passing through the earth's atmosphere.
-Therefore, solar radiation measured at the surface of the earth's depends on the amount of water vapor, ozone and mixed gases as well as the qualitative characteristics and concentration of aerosols.
-One of the important property to know the characteristics of atmospheric pollutants is optical thisckness which is affecting the transfer of radiant energy in the earth's atmosphere.
-There is a need to know spectral characteristic of solar the irradiances and the extent to which changes in environmental factors affect this energy distribution.
-In this article, the characteristic of atmospheric pollutants is investigated by means of series of measurements done at Bangi, Malaysia.
+Therefore, solar radiation measured at the surface of the earth's depends on the amount of water vapor, ozone and mixed gases as well characteristics qualitative and One of concentration of aerosols. the important property to know the characteristics of atmospheric pollutants is optical thisckness which is affecting the transfer of radiant energy in the earth's atmosphere.
+There is a need to know the spectral characteristic of solar irradiances and the extent to which changes in environmental factors affect this energy distribution.
+In this article, characteristic of atmospheric pollutants is investigated means by of series measurements done at Bangi, Malaysia.
 Atmospheric optical properties such as optical depths, spectral transmittances are retrieved in order to establish some "background" characteristics of the atmospheric conditions over the Bangi atmosphere.
+Studies on this subject have been conducted by King et al (1977), Dani et al (1999) and Harris.
+J (1999).